niharikabhasin/employee-attrition-prediction/README.md

 # 🧠 Employee Attrition Prediction (Final ML Project - NYU)

 This project uses supervised machine learning models to predict employee attrition using structured HR data.
-It was developed as part of NYU’s Machine Learning course and received outstanding feedback for its real-world applicability, robustness, and explainability.
+It was developed as part of NYU’s Machine Learning course and received **outstanding feedback from the instructor** for its real-world relevance, robustness, and ethical focus.

 ## 📄 Abstract